Tilapia has become one of the most popular fish because, paradoxically, it doesn't taste "fishy."

 And its meaty flesh is firm and easy to cook in any number of ways, including, as in this case, sautéeing.
-Also, I read recently that some people don't like to cook fish at home, even though they like to eat fish because the smell tends to hang around afterward.
-Well, because tilapia is so mild, you don't have to worry about a fishy smell after you cook it.
+Tilapia is a good fish to make at home because it's so mild that you don't have to worry about a fishy smell after you cook it.

-And of course, there are the rest of the ingredients.
-When you think about it, bacon, capers baby tomatoes and caramelized red onions, with a splash of lemon juice, not to mention butter, will be great for pretty much anything.
-I mean you could make this exact recipe with chicken breasts instead of fish.
-Needless to say, it will also work with any firm, white fish such as halibut or cod or even catfish.
+The rest of the ingredients (bacon, capers baby tomatoes, and caramelized red onions, with a splash of lemon juice, not to mention butter) are great for pretty much anything, like chicken breasts instead of fish.
+They also will work with any firm, white fish such as halibut, cod, or even catfish.

 - 4 fresh tilapia fillets (about 4 oz. each)

-- 1 handful baby tomatoes (also called grape tomatoes), sliced
+- 1 handful baby tomatoes, aka grape tomatoes (sliced)

 - 2 Tbsp capers

 - Juice of 2 large lemons (1/3 to ½ cup lemon juice)

 Slowly caramelize the onions in a pan with a bit of butter and oil.
 This will take between 20 and 30 minutes.